Manecas1221212/romance/chapter_14.md

 A conspiracy.

 Anna's phone felt like lead in her hand.
-She took more photos.
+She took photos.
 Wide shots, close-ups, anything that might prove what she was seeing.

 Then she turned and walked back to her car.
 Sat in the driver's seat with her hands on the wheel and her brain on fire.